 A typical property policy excludes damage caused by water that leaks or seeps continuously for 14 days or more.
 This exclusion applies not only to pipe leaks but also to water in the form of humidity, moisture, or vapour.
 It is intended to eliminate coverage for water damage that results from poor maintenance rather than a sudden accidental event.

 For example, suppose that a clogged drain line in an air conditioning unit causes water to collect on the floor of your building.
 The leak is slow, so no one notices the water for several months.
 By the time the problem is discovered, the floor under the air conditioner has suffered water damage.
 Because the leak continued for more than 14 days, your insurer refuses to cover the damage to the floor.

 2. Leaks Caused by Freezing

-- To fire protective systems: For example, you own a commercial building that contains a wet sprinkler system (meaning the pipes are filled with water).
-A severe cold spell hits your area and several pipes in the ceiling freeze—one of the pipes bursts, causing water damage your office furniture, computers, and other personal property.
+- Fire protective systems: For example, you own a commercial building that contains a wet sprinkler system (meaning the pipes are filled with water).
+A severe cold spell hits your area and several pipes in the ceiling freeze—one of the pipes bursts, causing water damage to your office furniture, computers, and other personal property.